Year of Publication

 My research shows that the cartel leniency program as revised in 2004 is a powerful cartel enforcement tool.
 The 2004 leniency program considerably enhanced the cartel detection ability of KFTC.
 The total cartel discoveries increased about 10 per year and the discoveries of the influential cartels increased about 9 per year after the adoption of the 2004 program.
 The total cartel fines and the average cartel fines per discovery also increased $215 million and $8 million respectively after the adoption of the 2004 program.
 The results are net of other variables that can affect the cartel discoveries and they are statistically significant.
 Considering the fact that the increasing ratio of the discoveries of the influential cartels was greater than that of the total cartel discoveries and the total and average cartel fines also increased considerably after the adoption of the 2004 program, it is hard to say that the program is more favorable to the big conglomerate companies.
 Although there was no statistically significant evidence in accordance with a deterrence effect, just focusing on the recent discovery numbers indicates that the deterrence effect may, in fact, be occurring and can be identified in the near future.

 Therefore, leaders should be cautious about the revision of the current cartel leniency program.
 The revision of the current cartel leniency program should be based on the objective analysis on the effect s of the current program.
 KFTC should advertise the program and its efficacy more aggressively to get support for the program from the public.

 Han, Kyung Jong, "Cartel Leniency Program and Cartel Enforcement in South Korea" (2015).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 225.